Photo by Kevin Scanlon

 Enrollment Limit: 15 students

-Skill/Experience Level: Open to all levels, but students should have a working knowledge of their camera and the ability to shoot in manual mode.
+Skill/Experience Level: Students should have a working knowledge of their camera and the ability to shoot in manual mode.
 No lighting experience is necessary.

 Venue Phone: (323) 464-0909